 - Combine the chicken, vegetables, spices, cilantro, lime juice and half of the cheese in a large bowl and stir to combine.

-- Take 1 egg roll wrapper and set in a diamond shape.
-Fill with around 2 tablespoons of filling and sprinkle a little of the remaining cheese on top, around 1 tsp.
+- Take 1 egg roll wrapper and set in a diamond shape, with a point towards you.
+Fill with 2 tablespoons of filling and sprinkle a little of the remaining cheese on top, around 1 tsp.
 Fold the bottom corner up and over the filling.
 Fold the side corners over towards the center, squeezing in the filling tightly with your fingers.
 Brush the top corner with water and then roll up the egg roll tightly.
-Repeat with remaining wrappers.
+Repeat with the remaining wrappers.

 - To pan fry, heat around ¼ of vegetable oil in a large pan or dutch oven.
 Working in batches, add the prepared egg rolls a few at a time to the pan and cook, turning frequently, until golden brown on all sides.
 Remove and let drain on paper towels before serving.